Get Tech Tips

-However, low evaporator load (low return temperature or low airflow) and low outdoor ambient temperature can both lead to evaporator coil freezing.
-Low indoor set-point can lead to low return air temperature which is a form of low load condition that can lead to coil frost accumulation on air conditioning systems… but it is actually pretty rare.
+However, low evaporator load (low return temperature or low airflow) and low outdoor ambient temperature can lead to evaporator coil freezing.
+Low indoor setpoint can lead to low return air temperature, which is a low load condition that can lead to coil frost accumulation on air conditioning systems.
+However, it is actually pretty rare.

-Many units are misdiagnosed as freezing because of these two causes when the actual cause (low airflow, metering device issues, drier restriction etc..) are left undiagnosed.
+Many units are misdiagnosed as freezing because of these two causes when the actual cause (low airflow, metering device issues, drier restriction, etc.) is left undiagnosed.

-This will generally result in a 32° to 38° DTD (design temperature difference) on the evaporator coil with 35° being the typical standard.
-This means that the evaporator coil will be 38° to 32° colder than the return air that passes over it and ice will begin to form at 32°.
+That will generally result in a 32-38° DTD (design temperature difference) on the evaporator coil, with 35° being the typical standard.
+The evaporator coil will be 32-38° colder than the return air that passes over it, and ice will begin to form at 32°.

 Again, this is due to the return air temperature, not just the thermostat setting.

-Systems that have long run times and high humidity return air are the most likely to freeze the coil due to low return temperatures caused by low thermostat set point.
-For example in Florida, I have seen vacation homes on a rainy Spring day where a vacationer sets the thermostat to 50° in cool and leaves for the day… that makes for a nice frozen coil when they return because of the combination of low sensible load (outdoor temp), lots of moisture to freeze and all-day continuous run time.
+Systems with long run times and high humidity return air are the most likely to freeze the coil due to low return temperatures caused by a low thermostat setpoint.
+For example, in Florida, I have seen vacation homes where a vacationer sets the thermostat to 50° in cool on a rainy spring day and leaves for the day.
+That makes for a nice frozen coil when they return because of the combination of low sensible load (outdoor temp), lots of moisture to freeze, and all-day continuous run time.

-This isn't to say that they WILL freeze if you set it colder or run when it's colder than that, but given enough runtime it is possible.
+That isn't to say that they WILL freeze if you set it colder or run when it's colder than that, but given enough run time, it is possible.